Baby Loveys: When and How to Introduce Them Safely - Baby Chick

 Share

 A lovey can be anything your baby is attached to and brings them comfort.
 For my 2-year-old, it’s her “moon blanket” that we used to swaddle her in.
-For my 4.5-year-old, sometimes it’s the little trophy she got at her school trike-a-thon (yes, she really slept with it for a month!), and other times it’s the snuggly bear Grandpa gave her.
+For my 4-and-a-half-year-old, sometimes it’s the little trophy she got at her school trike-a-thon (yes, she really slept with it for a month!), and other times it’s the snuggly bear Grandpa gave her.

 No matter what they choose as a lovey, the goal is to help your little one comfortably and confidently transition from being with you all day to sleeping independently at night—separation anxiety peaks at 12 months, 18 months, and around two years old.
 Remember, Mama, separation anxiety is an entirely normal part of childhood.
 Separation anxiety proves you are building a strong attachment with your little one!
 Having a lovey for your child to snuggle up to can ease the transition at bedtime.